Policy & Strategy

 - ✓Section 504 equipment deadline = July 8, 2026 — accessible exam tables, scales, mammography.
 This is the equipment track, separate from the web/mobile WCAG deadline (May 11, 2027) (HHS OCR).

 Why Santa Cruz matters to *your* CFO: it's a template for the math.
-Take your affected patient count, multiply by your average visits, apply the rate change, and you've turned a policy headline into a site-by-site revenue line and a staffing plan.
-The centers that do this exercise before July 1 will be the ones making deliberate decisions instead of reactive ones.
+Take your affected patient count, multiply by your average visits, apply your own PPS-versus-fee-schedule sensitivity, and you've turned a policy headline into a site-by-site revenue line and staffing scenario.

 SB 525: The Healthcare Minimum Wage Steps Up to $22/hr